stuvusIT/icinga2-client/README.md

 Your nodename is automatically set to the inventory hostname.

 A certificate is automatically requested and installed.
-This done by generating the certificate on the target machine, fetching a ticket from the CA (by delegating the task to the CA host), and requesting the certificate directly on the target.
+This done by generating the key pair on the target machine, fetching a ticket from the CA (by delegating the task to the CA host), and requesting the certificate directly on the target.
 No keys are transferred to the control machine.

 This role belongs to [icinga2-master](https://github.com/stuvusIT/icinga2-master).